redblade/confservicedss/README.md

 ```

-### Packaging and launching as jar
+### Building, packaging and launching as jar

-To build the final jar and optimize ConfServiceDSS for production, run:
+To build the ConfServiceDSS jar optimized for production, run:

 ```
 mvn -Pprod clean package -DskipTests=true